Bayeux Tapestry: Events depicted

 The tapestry begins with a panel of Edward the Confessor sending Harold to Normandy.^{(scene 1)} Later Norman sources say that the mission was for Harold to pledge loyalty to William but the tapestry does not suggest any specific purpose.
-By mischance, Harold arrives at the wrong location in France and is taken prisoner by Guy, Count of Ponthieu.^{(scene 7)} After exchanges of messages borne by mounted messengers, Harold is released to William, who then invites Harold to accompany him on a campaign against Conan II, Duke of Brittany.
+By mischance, Harold arrives at the wrong location in France and is taken prisoner by Guy I of Ponthieu (also known in the tapestry as Wido).^{(scene 7)} After exchanges of messages borne by mounted messengers, Harold is released to William, who then invites Harold to accompany him on a campaign against Conan II, Duke of Brittany.
 On the way, just outside the monastery of Mont Saint-Michel, the army becomes mired in quicksand and Harold saves two Norman soldiers.^{(scene 17)} William's army chases Conan from Dol de Bretagne to Rennes, and Conan finally surrenders at Dinan.^{(scene 20)} William gives Harold arms and armour (possibly knighting him) and Harold takes an oath on saintly relics.^{(scene 23)} Although the writing on the tapestry explicitly states an oath is taken there is no clue as to what is being promised.

 Harold leaves for home and meets again with the old king Edward, who appears to be remonstrating with him.^{(scene 25)} Harold is in a somewhat submissive posture and seems to be in disgrace.
 However, possibly deliberately, the king's intentions are not made clear.
 The scene then shifts by about one year to when Edward has become mortally ill and the tapestry strongly suggests that, on his deathbed, he bequeaths the crown to Harold.
 What is probably the coronation ceremony is attended by Stigand, whose position as Archbishop of Canterbury was controversial.^{(scene 31)} Stigand is performing a liturgical function, possibly not the crowning itself.
 The tapestry labels the celebrant as "Stigant Archieps" (Stigand the archbishop) although by that time he had been excommunicated by the papacy who considered his appointment unlawful.